MARIA - 50 years of service to science, the economy and medicine

 During the symposium, an exhibition will be presented to showcase fifty years of work by generations of experts in various scientific fields and the potential of the MARIA reactor.
 A painting work by Ms Daria Solar inspired by the interior of the MARIA reactor will be part of the exhibition.
 The exhibition will be available, among others, in the building of the Sejm of the Republic of Poland from 18 to 25 November this year.

-Honorary patronage over the MARIA reactor anniversary celebrations was assumed by: Marzena Czarnecka - Minister of Industry, Dariusz Wieczorek - Minister of Science and Higher Education, Barbara Nowacka - Minister of Education, Izabela Leszczyna - Minister of Health, Andrzej Głowacki - President of the State Atomic Energy Agency, Adam Struzik - Office of the Mazovian Voivodship, Jarosław Margielski - Office of the City of Otwock.
+Honorary patronage over the MARIA reactor anniversary celebrations was assumed by: Marzena Czarnecka - Minister of Industry, Dariusz Wieczorek - Minister of Science and Higher Education, Barbara Nowacka - Minister of Education, Izabela Leszczyna - Minister of Health, Andrzej Głowacki - President of the State Atomic Energy Agency, Adam Struzik - Office of the Mazovian Voivodship, Jarosław Margielski - the City of Otwock.

 Detailed information on the MARIA reactor: www.50latmarii.ncbj.gov.pl.